billdeluck/ShiftPilot-Pro/ShiftPilot-Pro_Project-Proposal.md

 ### 5. System Setup & Operation
 #### First Run Experience
-*   Secure admin registration and initial system configuration.
+*   Secure admin registration and initial system configuration (Super Admin created once; all other users/roles managed by Super Admin).
 *   Mandatory shift and role setup prior to usage.
 *   Ability to add other users and assign roles (Manager, HR, Viewer).